 - describe different methods and techniques of qualitative research, and apply these to research in the public and nonprofit domain. - choose research approaches and data collection methods depending upon research questions and objectives. - design, conduct, and write up a qualitative a research study.

 In this seminar, the key competence of academic work shall be acquired.

-Formal: MAN 611 or MAN 613 or MAN 672 (MAN 672 replaces the modules MAN 610 and MAN 670)
+Formal: Module MAN 611 or Module MAN 613 or Module MAN 672 or MAN 617 or MAN 674 or MAN 675 or MAN 676